In this counseling answer:

 • Find a counselor/mental health professional in your area and start a therapy.

-• Appreciating and loving yourself leads to high self-esteem.
+• Appreciate and love yourself.
+It leads to high self-esteem.

 • Allah will, in fact, forgive you if you are sincere in your repentance.
 Believe it.